Where do rabbits sleep?

-Knowing that rabbit chooses a safe place for their home, you can easily choose the type of beds for rabbits.
+Knowing that the rabbit prefers a safe place for their home, you can surely recognize and choose the type of beds for rabbits.

-It is quite impossible for domesticated rabbits today to dig holes in the ground.
+Domesticated rabbits barely get a chance today to dig holes in the ground.
 But if given the chance, trust me your pet rabbits will dig holes to relax inside.

 What if you can’t allow your house rabbits to do so?
 Perhaps you don’t live in a house where you can allow your rabbits such privilege.